Auto Windscreens

 Auto Windscreens is a United Kingdom automotive glazing company specialising in windscreen repair and replacement.
-It is owned by Auto Windscreesn Services Limited, and is headquartered in Chesterfield, Derbyshire.
+It is owned by Auto Windscreens Services Limited, and is headquartered in Chesterfield, Derbyshire.
 Working predominantly with insurers, brokers and fleet management customers, the company operates a nationwide fitting centre network that utilises a mobile fleet of trained technicians.

 It is one of the largest windscreen replacement operations in the United Kingdom, with hundreds of employees working across its sites and at its Chesterfield based customer service contact centre.
 Auto Windscreens was established in March 2011, after the collapse of the previous company, which had operated since 1971.

 Auto Windscreens (1971–2011)

 History

 The company was founded by an entrepreneur (Brian Holmes) in 1971.
 It was incorporated on 20 May as Auto Windscreens (Chesterfield) Ltd, as company number 01011907. was part of national windscreens.
 In 1982, it opened its own manufacturing facility in Chesterfield.

 In 1986, it was purchased by the holding company, Heywood Williams, whose businesses portfolio at the time included the largest glass distribution company in the United Kingdom.

 In 1988, the company was renamed to just Auto Windscreens Ltd, and in 1989 to Heywood Williams Automotive Ltd. Having sold the glass distribution business in 1990 to Pilkington, Heywood Williams sold the Auto Windscreens company to HSBC Private Equity in August 1998, for £77.2m, reverting to the name Auto Windscreens Ltd.

 HSBC left the existing management structure in place, with the intention of a trade sale or flotation at a later date.